New Tax Brackets (Tables): What’s Changed With Tax Reform

 - 10% on the first $9,325 of taxable income ($9,325 x 10% = $932)

 - 15% on the amount over $9,325 ($20,025 x 15% = $3,003)

 By adding the amounts for each segment, $932 + $3,003, we see her federal tax would have been $3,935, or $604 higher.

 It’s important to keep in mind that Jessica’s lower tax under the TCJA is not just due to the new tax brackets.
-It’s a combination of three elements:
+The 2018 tax tables reflect the bracket changes and a combination of three other elements:

 - a higher new standard deduction ($12,000 under the TCJA vs. $6,350 under previous law)